 Senior academic honors recognition is awarded according to the following criteria:

 Summa Cum Laude = 4.0 and above GPA

 Magna Cum Laude = 3.85 – 3.99 GPA

 Senior Academic Honors Recognition is determined by the cumulative GPA for each student at the end of the first semester senior year.
 GPAs are not rounded.

 Common Grading Scale

 Class rank is determined by the numerical comparison of class members’ cumulative GPA’s.
 Class rank and grade point average are calculated on the basis of credits earned.
 PSEO and University of Minnesota Talented Youth Mathematics Program (UMTYMP) grades are reflected on the transcript.
 PSEO, UMTYMP and concurrent credit grades are not weighted but are calculated into GPA and class rank.
-Honors courses are not weighted.
-Only Advanced Placement courses are weighted.
+Honors courses are not weighted; only Advanced Placement courses are weighted.
 Credits transferred (from another high school or any accredited institution) may be credited toward state and district graduation requirements.
 Disclosure of students’ relevant high school academic records, wherever their credits have been earned, will be provided by Lakeville High Schools to post-secondary institutions to the extent permitted by Minnesota law.
-All transferred classes/credits entered on the student’s transcript will be counted in the cumulative grade point average and class rank.
+All transferred classes/credits entered on the student’s transcript will be counted in the cumulative grade point average.